-NGAL (neutrophil gelatinase-associated lipocalin) belongs to the lipocalin family of proteins.
-These are secreted proteins characterized by i) their abilitydt bind small hydrophobic molecules in a structur-ally conserved pocket formed by β-pleated sheet, ii) to bind to specific cell-surface receptors, and iii) to form macromolecular complexes.
-NGAL has many synonyms: perhaps the most widely used is lipocalin 2 (LCN 2); more recently the name siderocalin has been easily detected by Western blotting of urine after used to express NGAL's ability to bind bacterial siderophores.
-In the mouse, NGAL was first known at the mRNA level as 24p3 and was subsequently also investigated under the names 24-kDa superinducible protein (SIP24) or uterocalin.
+NGAL (neutrophil gelatinase-associated lipocalin)1 belongs to the lipocalin family of proteins2.
+These are secreted proteins characterized by i) their ability to bind small hydrophobic molecules in a structurally conserved pocket formed by β-pleated sheet, ii) to bind to specific cell-surface receptors, and iii) to form macromolecular complexes.
+NGAL has many synonyms: perhaps the most widely used is lipocalin 2 (LCN 2); more recently the name siderocalin has been used to express NGAL's ability to bind bacterial siderophores3.
+In the mouse, NGAL was first known at the mRNA level as 24p^{34,5} and was subsequently also investigated under the names 24-KDa superinducible protein (SIP24) or uterocalin6.

-Mouse NGAL consists of a single disulfidebridged polypeptide chain of 180 amino-acid residues with a calculated molecular mass of 20.9 kDa, but glycosylation increases its apparent molecular mass on SDS-PAGE to 24 kDa.
-In some situations mouse NGAL may be co-expressed and form complexes with matrix metalloproteinase-9 (MMP-9)7.8, but how this complex is linked is unknown, given that mouse NGAL, unlike its human homologue, does not possess a third cysteinyl residue capable of forming an intermolecu-lar disulfide bridge.

-In the adult mouse, NGAL is expressed in neutrophil polymorphonuclear leucocytes, luminal and glandular epithelial cells of the uterus9, and in the lung, spleen, vagina and epididymis.
-It may be expressed in additional cell types during embryonic develop-ment and in response to various stimuli.
-This applies to certain kidney cells (see below), LPS-stimulated macrophages, dexamethasone-stimulated L-cells5, and basic fibroblast growth factor-stimulated fibroblasts.
-Moreover, mouse NGAL is a type-1 acute-phase protein, being secreted by hepatocytes in the in-vivo turpentine model or in response to TNF- $\alpha$ or dexame thas one in vitro.
+Mouse NGAL consists of a single disulfide bridged polypeptide chain of 180 amino-acid residues with a calculated molecular mass of 20.9 kDa, but glycosylation increases its apparent molecular mass on SDS-PAGE to 24 kDa.
+In some situations, mouse NGAL may be coexpressed and form complexes with matrix metalloproteinase-9 (MMP-9)7.8, but how this complex is linked is unknown, given that mouse NGAL, unlike its human homologue, does not possess a third cysteinyl residue capable of forming an intermolecular disulfide bridge.
+In the adult mouse, NGAL is expressed in neutrophil polymorphonuclear leucocytes, luminal and glandular epithelial cells of the uterus9, and in the lung, spleen, vagina and epididymis10.
+It may be expressed in additional cell types during embryonic development and in response to various stimuli.
+This applies to certain kidney cells (see below), LPS-stimulated macrophages11, dexamethasonestimulated L-cells5, and basic fibroblast growth factorstimulated fibroblasts12.
+Moreover, mouse NGAL is a type-1 acute-phase protein, being secreted by hepatocytes in the in-vivo turpentine model or in response to TNF-a or dexamethasone in-vitro13